Niranjan-pn/quantum-pulse-simulator/README.md

 ## Installation

+To install the library,
+  - Clone the library using git clone
-To install the library, use the provided `setup.py` script:
+  - use the provided `setup.py` script to install by running:

 ```bash
 python setup.py install